Ghorabandha: Jamshedpur Urban Agglomeration

-With its recognition as an industrial town as early as the 1911 census, Jamshedpur was set on the road of steady population growth, as large number of emigrants flocked in for work opportunities.
+With its recognition as an industrial town as early as the 1911 census, Jamshedpur was set on the road to steady population growth, as large number of emigrants flocked in for work opportunities.
 While in the earlier decades the central nucleus grew, in the later decades towns around Jamshedpur grew rapidly.
 In 2011, Jamshedpur Urban Agglomeration included 13 urban centres, with a total population of 1.3 million people.
 However, in more recent years, Jamshedpur UA “has lacked the growth and development observed around other similar industrial towns in western and southern India.”

 Note: The map alongside presents the Jamshedpur Urban Agglomeration.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Ghorabandha had a total population of 20,718, of which 10,612 (51%) were males and 10.106 (49%) were females.
-Population in the age range 0-6 years was 2,588.
+Population in the age range 0–6 years was 2,588.
 The total number of literate persons in Ghorabandha was 15,668 (86.42% of the population over 6 years).